blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 All three nodes will be issued client certificates for RabbitMQ, placed in `/etc/rabbitmq/ssl/client`.
-The location is configurable, more nodes can be added and as can more services.
+The location is configurable, more nodes can be added as can more services.

 Installing the RabbitMQ daemon is a relatively simple matter.
 Create an mq node definition, `manifests/nodes/mq.pp`: